-You will deliver three main speeches during the semester, in addition to taking part in a number of smaller practice activities.
+SPEECHES: You will deliver three main speeches during the semester, in addition to taking part in a number of smaller practice activities.
 Each speech assignment is designed to: A) teach you about a particular type of speech, and B) help you to develop/practice particular principles of speech, and the three assignments build on one another.
+The following pages describe each speech assignment and provide you with the basic information you need to get started on the speech and a copy of the grading rubric that will be used for the speech so that you know what is expected of you and can plan accordingly.

-Please note that different items in the grading rubrics for the speeches carry different weights.
+Please note that different items in the rubric carry different weights.
 The most important consideration in your grade is the content of the speech, not your performance of it.
 This means that if you adequately and carefully prepare your speech, you can do well - even if you have a bad day when you present it.
 Additionally, you will have the opportunity to improve your grade on any one of these three speeches during Finals Week, so be sure to keep your speeches and your grading feedback!